 Obtained dismissal with prejudice of federal class action suit alleging false and deceptive practices in sales of a juice product.

-Representing financial guaranty insurer in breach-of-contract, fraud, and successor-liability litigation involving mortgage-backed securities.
+Currently representing financial guaranty insurer in civil fraud involving mortgage-backed securities.

 Represented prominent media personality in dispute over licensing agreement with nationwide clothing retailer in bankruptcy.

 Represented healthcare technology company in litigation over the purchase of assets in bankruptcy, culminating in favorable auction process and acquisition of assets by client.

-In conjunction with the Legal Aid Society, currently representing several former nail salon employees in federal litigation against employer and its principals for unpaid wages.
+In conjunction with the Legal Aid Society, represented a collective of former nail salon employees in federal litigation against employer and its principals for unpaid wages.

 As pro bono counsel, represented former New York public school employee at administrative hearing challenging denial of unemployment insurance benefits and obtained full retroactive benefits for client.